posunero/personalstuff/README.md

 personalstuff
 =============

-Contains experiments, random code, and some settings
+Contains experiments, random code, and some settings.
+Feel free to grab anything.